Scott Haze

 Scott Haze (born December 30, 1980) is an American actor.
 He is known for his role in the 2013 film Child of God, as well as Thank You for Your Service (2017), the 2021 western Old Henry, and others.
 He also directed Mully (2015), a documentary on the African humanitarian Charles Mully.

 Early life and education

-Haze was born in 1980 or 1981.
-He is an alumnus of the Stella Adler Conservatory and Playhouse West, which was founded by Robert Carnegie and Sanford Meisner.
+Haze was born in Dallas.
+He is an alumnus of the Stella Adler Studio of Acting(formerly known as the Stella Adler Conservatory) and Playhouse West, which was founded by Robert Carnegie and Sanford Meisner.

 Career

 Theater

 In 2006, Haze envisioned, built, and founded The Sherry Theater in the North Hollywood Arts District in California, naming the theater after his mother.
 Plays written by Haze include 2006's Devil's Night and 2011's Angel Asylum, both of which he acted in as well as directed.

-Haze made his New York stage debut on July 13, 2017 in the Rattlestick Playwrights Theatre's production of Robert Boswell's The Long Shrift, directed by close friend James Franco.
+Haze made his New York stage debut on July 13, 2017, in the Rattlestick Playwrights Theatre's production of Robert Boswell's The Long Shrift, directed by close friend James Franco.
 The play also starred Ahna O'Reilly, Brian Lally, Allie Gallerani, and Ally Sheedy.